 In the central part of the Pacific coastline in Costa Rica, there is a unique piece of land best known as Manuel Antonio.
 This National Park has a natural extension called Punta Catedral.
-In the past, there was no connection with the place so it was more like an independent island.
+In the past, there was no connection with the place, so it was more like an independent island.
 However, throughout her constantly active tectonic plates system, mother nature created a path that put together both the island and mainland, giving people the possibility to explore and get to know more about this particular latitude.

 The views from the summit of this 300 feet (ASL) paradise will permit anyone to get spectacular pictures.
-As the trail begins the descent, the cool breeze will reward anyone who took the challenge to go beyond the idea of Manuel Antonio as simply a place to swim.
+As the trail begins the descent, the cool breeze will reward anyone who took the challenge to go beyond the idea of Manuel Antonio as only a place to swim.

 For more information on this or any of the Costa Rica highlights, please contact: